irvinejeremy/irvinejeremy/_posts/2025-02-01-red-clover-eil-et-calculator.md

 ## For Growers & Agronomists
 This tool was developed to support **evidence-based pest management** and reduce unnecessary insecticide use in red clover seed production.

-If you are a grower, agronomist, or researcher interested in testing the beta version, please contact:
+If you have any questions, please contact:

 **Jeremy R. Irvine**
 Department of Plant Sciences, University of Saskatchewan
+@JeremyIrvine
+jeremy.irvine@usask.ca
+jeremy@entomologist.ca

 ---